Easter Pattern Activities

 Easter Complete the Pattern Activity

-If you want to use these strips multiple times, I suggest printing them out and laminating them.
+If you want to use these strips multiple times, I suggest printing and laminating them.
 Cut the squares and keep the rest of the page intact, to allow the children to complete the patterns using the cut-out squares.

 Easter Copy the Pattern Activity

+Print each page on white cardstock, cut out the strips and the objects, and laminate them.
 Print as many copies of the pages as you need.
 Instruct the children to use the cut-out objects to copy the patterns in each strip.

 Easter Create Patterns Activity